-- Ordering forms, instructions, and publications.
-Call 1-800-TAX-FORM (1-800-829-3676) to order current-year forms, instructions, and publications, and prior-year forms and instructions.
-You should receive your order within 10 days. - Asking tax questions.
-Call the IRS with your tax questions at 1-800-829-1040. - Solving problems.
-You can get face-to-face help solving tax problems every business day in IRS Taxpayer Assistance Centers.
-An employee can explain IRS letters, request adjustments to your account, or help you set up a payment plan.
-Call your local Taxpayer Assistance Center for an appointment.
-To find the number, go to www.irs.gov/localcontacts or look in the phone book under United States Government, Internal Revenue Service. - TTY/TDD equipment.
+- TTY/TDD equipment.
 If you have access to TTY/ TDD equipment, call 1-800-829-4059 to ask tax questions or to order forms and publications. - TeleTax topics.
 Call 1-800-829-4477 to listen to pre-recorded messages covering various tax topics. - Refund information.
-To check the status of your 2009 refund, call 1-800-829-1954 during business hours or 1-800-829-4477 (automated refund information 24 hours a day, 7 days a week).
+You can check the status of your refund on the new IRS phone app .
+Download the free IRS2Go app by visiting the iTunes app store or the Android Marketplace.
+IRS2Go is a new way to provide you with information and tools.
+To check the status of your refund by phone, call 1-800-829-4477 (automated refund information 24 hours a day, 7 days a week).
 Wait at least 72 hours after the IRS acknowledges receipt of your e-filed return, or 3 to 4 weeks after mailing a paper return.
 If you filed Form 8379 with your return, wait 14 weeks (11 weeks if you filed electronically).
-Have your 2009 tax return available so you can provide your social security number, your filing status, and the exact whole dollar amount of your refund.
-Refunds are sent out weekly on Fridays.
+Have your 2011 tax return available so you can provide your social security number, your filing status, and the exact whole dollar amount of your refund.
 If you check the status of your refund and are not given the date it will be issued, please wait until the next week before checking back. - Other refund information.
-To check the status of a prior year refund or amended return refund, call 1-800-829-1954.
+To check the status of a prior-year refund or amended return refund, call 1-800-829-1040.